El3cTr0n1x/portfolio/README.md

 ### Education

-- PES University, Bengaluru - Expected July 2026
+- PES University, Bengaluru - Expected May 2027
   + Bachelor of Technology (B.Tech) in Electrical & Electronics Engineering